CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 The following lists the essential rules for tournament deck construction and play.
 Refer to ICE's WEB page at "_http://www.ironcrown.com_" for the complete rulings **or** write I.C.E. at ICE, P.O.
 Box 1605, Charlottesville, CA 22902.

-**Character Draft:** Starting characters are determined by **Character Draft.** Each player selects up to 10 characters to put into his or her pool or potential starting characters.
+**Character Draft:** Starting characters are determined by **Character Draft.** Each player selects up to 10 characters to put into their or her pool or potential starting characters.
 This happens before characters are selected for the play deck.
-Each player reveals his or her first choice for a starting character simultaneously with their opponent.
+Each player reveals their or her first choice for a starting character simultaneously with their opponent.
 If this character is duplicated by their opponent's selection, both characters are set aside (this character may not appear in either player's starting company).
 Each player then selects a second character to reveal (but not a character revealed earlier).
 Each unduplicated revealed character goes into its player's starting company.
-Each player continues this process until one of the following occurs: the player has 5 characters in his or her company, the Mind of that player's starting characters is 20, the player has exhausted his or her pool of 10 potential starting characters, or the player decides to stop revealing characters (i.e., he or she is satisfied with the starting company).
+Each player continues this process until one of the following occurs: the player has 5 characters in their or her company, the Mind of that player's starting characters is 20, the player has exhausted their pool of 10 potential starting characters, or the player decides to stop revealing characters (i.e., they are satisfied with the starting company).
 Note that when one player stops, the other player continues revealing characters until one of the four conditions is met.
-A player may not reveal a character that would bring the total Mind of all of his or her starting characters above 20.<br>In his or her play deck, each player may now assign up to 10 characters, and this may include any unrevealed or duplicated (set aside) characters from his or her pool of starting characters.
+A player may not reveal a character that would bring the total Mind of all of their starting characters above 20.<br>In their play deck, each player may now assign up to 10 characters, and this may include any unrevealed or duplicated (set aside) characters from their pool of starting characters.
 Note that the Character Draft differs from the rulesbook in that a duplicated starting character does not automatically go into the play deck, and that its inclusion in the play deck does not count against the deck's 10 character maximum.

 **The Weakest Link Method:** If both players have an equal number of marshalling points (MPs) after the Free Council has resolved (i.e., there is a tie), add one corruption point to each non-Ringwraith character in play.
 Each character (except Ringwraiths) must make another corruption check, MPs are recounted, and victory is awarded to the player with the most MPs.
 If there is still a tie, add one more corruption point to each non-Ringwraith character and each makes another corruption check.
 Again, assess MPs to see if a winner emerges.
 If not, continue adding one corruption point, making corruption checks, and reassessing MPs until a winner emerges.
 If all non-Ringwraith characters in play are corrupted by the weakest link method (unlikely) and there is still a tie, roll dice to determine a victor.